musophob/movie_trailer_website/README.md

 This project is a submission for the Movie Trailer Website project in P1 of Udacity.com's Full Stack Nanodegree program.

+A demo of the final result is available at [sean.sh/trailerinator](http://sean.sh/trailerinator/).

 ## Setup

 1. [Install python](https://www.python.org/downloads/)